jchristey/DH140FinalProject/README.md

 ##### This being said here are some of the questions being considered for this analysis:

-*How have global trends of maternal mortality changed over time?
+1. *How have global trends of maternal mortality changed over time?*

-What are these changes due to (some of the data to be used will be whether or not a medical personnel were present, and income level of countries)?*
+2. *Is the state of maternal health getting better or worse?*

+3. *What factors reduce maternal mortality?*

+4. *What does this data analysis tell us about the futures of maternal health?*